-Overall Quality Comparison.
-Table 4(a) shows the overall quality comparison between AutoFJ and other methods on multicolumn datasets.
-As we can see, AutoFJ remains the best method on average in the multi-column joins.
-The recall of AutoFJ on average is 0.13 better than Excel, the strongest unsupervised baseline, and 0.014 better than AL, the strongest supervised method.
-AutoFJ outperforms all other methods on 3 out of 8 datasets and achieves comparable results to the best baseline on the remaining datasets.
+on average in the multi-column joins.
+The recall of AUTOFJ on average is 0.13 better than EXCEL, the strongest unsupervised baseline, and 0.014 better than AL, the strongest supervised method.
+AUTOFJ outperforms all other methods on 3 out of 8 datasets and achieves comparable results to the best baseline on the remaining datasets.
 We also perform upper-tailed T-Test to verify the statistical significance of our results.
 As shown in the second to the last row of Table 4, with the exception of AL, the p-values for all other baselines are smaller than 0.034.

 The last row of Table 4(a) shows the average PR-AUC of AUTOFJ and other methods.
-As we can see, AutoFJ significantly outperforms all other unsupervised methods and achieve comparable performance compared to supervised methods such as Magellan and AL that uses 50% joins as training data.
-The PR-AUC on each dataset can be found in Table 7 in Appendix B, where we show that AUTOFJ outperforms other datasets on 2 out of 8 datasets.
+As we can see, AUTOFJ significantly outperforms all other unsupervised methods and achieve comparable performance compared to supervised methods such as MAGELLAN and AL that uses 50% joins as training data.
+The PR-AUC on each dataset can be found in the full version [9] of this paper.

 Effectiveness of Column Selection.
 Table 4(a) reports the columns selected by AutoFJ and their corresponding weights.
 Observe that the selected columns are indeed informative attributes, such as Name and Director in Rotten Tomatoes-IMDB (RI) dataset (with Name being more important).
-Also note that AUTOFJ is able to achieve these results typically using only one or two columns.
+Also note that AutoFJ is able to achieve these results typically using only one or two columns.

 Robustness Test: Adding Random Columns.
 We test the robustness of AutoFJ on multi-column joins by adding adversarial columns with randomly-generated strings in both L and R tables.
 The length of each random string is between 10-50.
-Table 4(b) shows the change of performance of AUTOFJ, EXCEL and AL, after adding random columns.
-Since random columns do not provide any useful information, they are not selected by AUTOFJ, and hence have no effect on our results.
+Table 4(b) shows the change of performance of AutoFJ, Excel and AL, after adding random columns.
+Since random columns do not provide any useful information, they are not selected by AutoFJ, and hence have no effect on our results.
 In contrast, as Excel and AL use all input columns, adding random columns does affect their results.

-RELATED WORK
+6 RELATED WORK

-Fuzzy join, also known as entity resolution and similarity join, is a long-standing problem in data integration [26, 27], with a long line of research on improving the scalability of fuzzy-join algorithms (e.g., [10, 11, 13, 19, 22, 25, 35, 38, 41, 42, 44, 45, 49]).
+Fuzzy join, also known as entity resolution and similarity join, is a long-standing problem in data integration [27, 28], with a long line of research on improving the scalability of fuzzy-join algorithms (e.g., [11, 12, 14, 20, 23, 26, 36, 39, 42, 43, 45, 46, 50]).

-Existing state-of-the-art in optimizing join quality are predominantly supervised methods (e.g., Magellan [31] and Deep-Matcher [39]), which require labeled data of matches/non-matches to be provided before classifiers can be trained.
-In contrast, our proposed Auto-FuzzyJoin is unsupervised and mainly leverages structural properties of reference tables, Surprisingly, this unsupervised approach outperforms supervised methods even when 50% of ground-truth labels are used as training data.
+Existing state-of-the-art in optimizing join quality are predominantly supervised methods (e.g., Magellan [32] and Deep-Matcher [40]), which require labeled data of matches/non-matches to be provided before classifiers can be trained.
+In contrast, our proposed AUTO-FUZZYJOIN is unsupervised and mainly leverages structural properties of reference tables, Surprisingly, this unsupervised approach outperforms supervised methods even when 50% of ground-truth labels are used as training data.

 Among unsupervised methods, our evaluation suggests that the carefully-tuned Excel (with default settings) is a strong baseline.
-It employs a variant of the generalized fuzzy similarity [17], which is a weighted combination of multiple distance functions.
+It employs a variant of the generalized fuzzy similarity [18], which is a weighted combination of multiple distance functions.
 The weight functions, as well as pre-processing parameters, were carefully-tuned on English data.

-Other entity-matching approaches include AutoEM [50] and Ditto [36], which uses pre-trained entity-type-models and language-models for entity-matching, respectively.
-ZeroER [47] is a recent unsupervised method that uses a predetermined set of features and Gaussian Mixture Model to determine matches.
+Other entity-matching approaches include AutoEM [51] and Ditto [37], which uses pre-trained entity-type-models and language-models for entity-matching, respectively.
+ZeroER [48] is a recent unsupervised method that uses a predetermined set of features and Gaussian Mixture Model to determine matches.

-Additional methods to facilitate complex table joins include methods that leverage search engines [15, 30, 34], and programsynthesis [46, 51].
+Additional methods to facilitate complex table joins include methods that leverage search engines [16, 31, 35], and programsynthesis [47, 52].